okta/okta-sdk-dotnet/README.md

       maxRetries: 4
 ```

-When you use OAuth 2.0 the full YAML configuration looks like:
+When you use OAuth 2.0 the full YAML configuration looks like this when using EC key:

 ```yaml
 okta: